-mental property interest here, ante, at 14-15, does not hold up.
+The majority's explanation for why there is no governmental property interest here, ante, at 816-818, does not hold up.
 The majority focuses on the fact that "[b]oth Time Warner and MNN are private entities"; that Time Warner "owns its cable network, which contains the public access channels"; and that "MNN operates those public access channels with its own facilities and equipment."
-Ante, at 14; see also ante, at 15.
+Ante, at 817; see also ante, at 818.
 Those considerations cannot resolve this case.
 The issue is not who owns the cable network or that MNN uses its own property to operate the channels.
 The key question, rather, is whether the channels themselves are purely private property.
 An advertiser may not own a billboard, but that does not mean that its long-term lease is not a property interest.
-See supra, at 8.
+See supra, at 826.

 The majority also says that "[n]othing in the record here suggests that a government . . . owns or leases either the cable system or the public access channels at issue here."
-Ante, at 14.
+Ante, at 817.
 But the cable system itself is irrelevant, and, as explained above, the details of the exchange that yielded Time Warner's cable franchise suggest a governmental property interest in the channels.
-See supra, at 6-9.
+See supra, at 824-827.

-The majority observes that "the franchise agreements expressly place the public access channels 'under the jurisdiction' of MNN," ante, at 14, but that language simply describes the City's appointment of MNN to administer the channels.
-The majority also chides respondents for failing to "alleg[e] in their complaint that the City has a property interest in the channels," ibid., but, fairly read, respondents' complaint includes such an assertion.10 In
+The majority observes that "the franchise agreements expressly place the public access channels 'under the jurisdiction' of MNN," ante, at 817, but that language simply describes the City's appointment of MNN to administer the channels.
+The majority also chides respondents for failing to "alleg[e] in their complaint that the City has a property interest in the channels," ibid., but, fairly read, respondents' complaint includes such an assertion.
+In any event, any ambiguity or imprecision does not justify resolving the case against respondents at the motion-to-dismiss stage.

-10Respondents alleged that the City "created an electronic public forum" and "delegat[ed] control of that forum to" MNN.
-App.
-17. They further alleged that "[a]lmost all cable franchise agreements require cable operators-as a condition for easements to use the public rights-of-way-to dedicate some channels for programming by the public," id., at 20, invoked the state regulations requiring the designation of a channel here, id., at 21, and then alleged that the City's franchise any event, any ambiguity or imprecision does not justify resolving the case against respondents at the motion-to-dismiss stage.
 To the extent the majority has doubts about respondents' complaint-or factual or state-law issues that may bear upon the existence of a property interest-the more prudent course would be to vacate and remand for the lower courts to consider those matters more fully.
 In any event, as I have explained, the best course of all would be to affirm.